Michael Connarty: Parliamentary career

 In 2011, he was appointed a UK Parliament representative on the Parliamentary Assembly of the Council of Europe (PACE).
 In 2013, he was elected as Chair of the PACE sub-committee on Education, Youth and Sport issues.
 He successfully acted as rapporteur for a report on recommendations on "Youth Access to Fundamental Rights" adopted by the Parliamentary Assembly in April 2013.
 He was a member of a special Ad-hoc Sub Committee investigating "Governance and Corruption in Football" meeting with FIFA, UEFA and the ECA.
 The report was tabled by Anne Brasseur (ALDE, Luxembourg) and adopted by the Parliamentary Assembly in 2013.
 He was appointed Rapporteur for a follow – up report on The Reform of Football Governance focusing on FIFA and UEFA (and the awarding of the Football World Cup to Qatar by FIFA) in January 2014.
 After a series of hearings held in 2014, he authored a report that noted the extent of the corruption that was involved and recommended that the process should be rerun.

 He is a supporter of Humanists UK and was Co-chair of the All Party Parliamentary Jazz Appreciation Group. and vice president of the National Youth Jazz Collective.

 Connarty was Vice Chair of the Parliamentary Group on Human Trafficking 2011–15.
-He was an active participant in the Parliamentarians Against Human Trafficking network working with like minded politicians across the EU, set up by the Human Trafficking Foundation.
-His Private Members Bill, Transparency of UK Company Supply Chains, which would have required UK Companies to audit and report on the ethical quality of their supply chain, was "talked out" by Conservative MP for North East Somerset, Jacob Rees-Mogg, during its second reading on 18 January 2013.
+He was an active participant in the Parliamentarians Against Human Trafficking network working with like-minded politicians across the EU, set up by the Human Trafficking Foundation.
+His Private Members Bill, Transparency of UK Company Supply Chains, which would have required UK Companies to audit and report on the ethical quality of their supply chain, tabled in 2012, was "talked out" by Conservative MP for North East Somerset, Jacob Rees-Mogg, during its second reading on 18 January 2013.

 During the 2014 Scottish independence referendum, Connarty campaigned with Better Together.
 He stood for re-election at the 2015 general election, but was defeated by the SNP candidate, Martyn Day, who won with a majority of 12,934.

 Personal life

 He married Margaret Doran in 1969, and have a son and daughter together.
 They also have two granddaughters and a grandson.
+Connarty's uncle was killed in the 1971 McGurk's Bar bombing.